bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Wednesday, the 14-day percent change in average new cases was:
+As of Thursday, the 14-day percent change in average new cases was:

 - -58% in Champaign County
 - -29% in Illinois
-- -45% in the United States
+- -41% in the United States
 - 19% worldwide

 <picture>